Robert H Lee – FB & IG @goldspruce, Email

-I have embedded this video because it illustrates freediving not as an extreme sport, but as a calm state of mind.
+I include the below video because it illustrates freediving not as an extreme sport, but as a calm state of mind.
 Anyone can learn the calm and focus to be this relaxed 100 feet underwater without air.
-And imagine applying this calm in other situations, such as stress at work, optimizing performance in a sports competition, or controlling anxiety in a rescue or survival scenario.
+And imagine applying this skill in other situations, such as stress at work, optimizing performance in a sports competition, or controlling anxiety in an emergency rescue scenario.

-I am in all these pictures, including the one from CNN.
-The related story is here.
+I am in all these pictures, including this one from CNN – I’m the one barely visible in the back.